 This post is the third post in the series ‘The Story of Thai Democracy’, where I’ll be covering the political history of Thailand since the transition from absolute to constitutional monarchy.
 You can read the previous posts in this series here.

 After the 1932 revolution, King Rama VII still reigned, but he no longer ruled.
 Power fell instead to the Khana Ratsadon to exercise as they saw fit.

 It is an irony that the Khana Ratsadon, whose name meant ‘People’s Party’, who had launched a revolution to grant democracy to Thailand, decided initially at first that the country was not yet ready to hold elections.
-In fact, they first proposed that elections be held only after half the country had been educated at at least the fifth grade level.
+In fact, they first proposed that elections be held only after half the country had been educated at the fifth grade level.
 Opposition to the idea meant that the first parliamentary elections were scheduled immediately.
-But power rested ultimately not with the people, but with the members of the Khana Ratsadon themselves.
+Power, however, rested ultimately not with the people, but with the members of the Khana Ratsadon themselves.
 Two members, in particular, would be the most significant people in early Thai democratic history: Pridi Panomyong and Plaek Phibulsongkram (Phibun).

 Neither men would initially be the figurehead of the Khana Ratsadon government.
 Instead, Phraya Manopakorn Nititada, a conservative but uncontroversial official, was chosen to be Siam’s first prime minister.
 Pridi, as the intellectual leader of the Khana Ratsadon, was made a minister and granted control over the economy.